 In the Caribbean Sea off the coast, there’s epic snorkeling and diving to be had, while in the jungles Mayan ruins are waiting to be explored.
 Nature, wildlife, culture, and sunshine are in line for vacationers looking to visit this spectacular and interesting part of Mexico, and to help you plan your trip, here’s our guide to the best things to do in Cancun.

-Don’t leave home without your copy of Top 10 Cancun and the Yucatan (Eyewitness Top 10 Travel Guide)
+Don’t leave home without: Top 10 Cancun and the Yucatan (Eyewitness Top 10 Travel Guide)

 Things to do in Cancun

 There is plenty to do in Cancun during a visit and while there are plenty of beaches, bars and clubs to spend your vacation at, there are also plenty of adventurous activities to get involved with too.

 It really comes down to choosing things that best interest you during your trip.
 Our advice is to pick one or two things for each day that you are there. some of the tours that we suggest will take you to multiple places, so this can also enhance your experience in Cancun.

 Lastly, don’t be afraid to try something new.